zchisawesome/fiveNumberSummery/README.md

 # fiveNumberSummery
 Enter a list of integer variables, and it gives you the five number summery.
-This was made for the TI-nspire CX II CAS
+This was made for the TI-nspire CX II CAS.